 Arriving to the National Mall in central D.C., you can only help but admire the grandeur of the buildings you are presented with.
 It’s everything you see in the movies and more.
-To help you get around the National Mall, you can use the Circulator bus which stops alongside the many monuments and government buildings.
-When we were there, it is was free as it was out of season, but they do offer different tariffs when in season.
+Similarly to London, we found many of the state owned attractions were free which was good news.
+Below we explore further the city attractions.

-United States Capitol, the meeting place of the United States Congress, is an amazing building dominating the Mall’s landscape.
+United States Capitol which looked very similar to the Presidential Palace in Santo Domingo is the meeting place of the United States Congress, is an amazing building dominating the Mall’s landscape.
 We would definitely recommend visiting this place but do book in advance.
 Appointments are free and guided but beware that security is strict and you will need your passport.

 But this is the story of D.C. and most of the U.S..
 It is thought that the costs in present money and labour conditions would’ve bankrupted the U.S., should they have attempted this again.

 From the photos you can see that we were helped by a glorious day but the building is just as majestic as you’d imagine from these shots.
 It’s immense, imposes respect but more importantly the architecture behind it is incredible.

 When going in, the hallways are huge and create a tomb-like atmosphere of solemnity.
 One interesting aspect is that you can’t take any imagery or record anything in the main court room.
 We’ve managed to take a photo of a miniature version of it.

 3. Read a Book at the Library of Congress